nhatbui/pysuite/pookeeper/README.md

 The unit tests are a tremendously important aspect of this project since they attempt to ensure the accuracy of the ZooKeeper implementation.

+To run it from the project directory:

+    python -m unittest test.test_pookeeper

 # Contributing

 Please add issues, pull requests, anything that you see fit.
 As stated above, this is an academic (as in 'for my personal understanding', not as in 'for a grade') so any feedback would be extremely helpful.